CollegeDev/DonkeyGuard/README.md

 Afterwards you need to reboot your device.

+### How can I provide logs which may help you to fix the reported bug?
+Since v0.5.53, a built-in error report exists.
+If you don't know how to fetch logs, please use this feature directly after your reported bug occurs.
+If you want to provide (possibly) more information, you can use the application [CatLog](https://play.google.com/store/apps/details?id=com.nolanlawson.logcat) to fetch logs.
+Afterwards please open an issue at my github or post them on XDA.
+Furthermore: please do not forget to describe your problem.

 ## Feature Descriptions
 ### Deny Modes
 In the preferences you can find two options: